 You can also do an audio loopback testing to see if the RF signal in those locations your have tested from is a contributing factor of the audio issues.

 - Press the green key to establish an audio loopback connection to the base station.
 You can now speak into the microphone of the handset to hear the echo of your voice.

 You can also try enabling RTP Collision Detection on the base (the setting can be found in the web interface under Network).
 This setting controls whether the base checks for RTP collision.
 RTP collision means that the device is receiving RTP packages from more than one source address with same SSRC.
 Per default, this setting is off.

-The Site survey mode can help to check handover/roaming scenarios and can give a more complete picture of the DECT conditions on-site (see How to properly deploy a DECT multicell system -> Site Survey).
+The Site survey mode can help to check Handover/Roaming scenarios and can give a more complete picture of the DECT conditions on-site (see DECT - 4.
+Site Survey).
 Interference due to reflections should be easier to find with this function (error counter: FE).
 Also, an inconsistent multicell could be detected.

 Try performing the RSSI and Loopback tests on the affected handsets when the issue occurs and keep a log of the RSS levels and loopback results for Snom Support if you open a ticket.
 If coverage and RSSI is an issue, adding DECT repeaters to extend converge in your Network may be necessary.